sabinpark/ECE382_Lab2/README.md

 | B Functionality | Complete | 16 September 14 |
 | A Functionality | Complete | 17 September 14 |

+## Purpose
+Get familiar with using the MSP430 and assembly language.
+Create an XOR decryption program.

 ## Prelab

 #### Requirements